How is Zeffy free?

 • Claims and appeals processes

-Share the details about your VEBA with employees, encouraging them to enroll and seek relief from medical expenses during the course of their employment and, in some cases, after retiring.
+Share the details about your VEBA with employees, encouraging them to enroll and seek relief from medical expenses during their employment and, in some cases, after retiring.

 Review your VEBA's activities regularly to ensure compliance with IRS regulations.
 Ensure employees are paid only for IRS-eligible medical expenses.